-- 3. Global We intend to continue to make intelligent acquisitions and grow our global footprint service powering positive results in global pitches. - 4.
+- 3. Global We intend to continue to make intelligent acquisitions and grow our global footprint through the Global Affiliate Network, now in its second year.
+We will also bolster our presence in key regions, as we have with the launch of Stagwell APAC in Singapore and Stagwell LATAM in Brazil.
+We will focus, too, on the continued development of our global media capabilities a key connective service powering positive results in global pitches. - 4.
 Strategic We intend to pursue growth through organic and inorganic opportunities, expand central client services, round out our investment arm, and bolster global shared services.